bamlab/dev-standards/react-native/react-navigation/unmount-compoenent-on-page-change.mo.md

 React-navigation doesn't unmount your page when you go on the next one.
 That allow fast transition when you go back.

-But if you are using a Camera component, a WebView or every compoenent which use a lot of resources and can have side effect if it continue to run background, you need to unmount them when you leave the page.
+But if you are using a Camera component, a WebView or every component which use a lot of resources and can have side effect if it continue to run background, you need to unmount them when you leave the page.

 For that, you can use the [`getPathAndParamsForState` of a Router](https://reactnavigation.org/docs/routers/api).